project-hadron/discovery-transition-ds/docs/source/components/intro.rst

 outcome provides the product engineers with adaptability, robustness, and reuse; fitting seamlessly into a microservices solution that can be language agnostic.

 Project Hadron is designed using Microservices.
-Microservices - also known as the microservice architecture - is an architectural pattern that structures an application as a collection of component services that are:
+Microservices is an architectural style for building software applications as a collection of small, independently deployable services that work together to provide a specific functionality.
+Each microservice is designed to be modular, lightweight, and scalable, and can be developed, deployed, and maintained independently of the other services.

+Microservices offer many advantages and are:

 * Highly maintainable and testable
 * Loosely coupled